-Sky above “Smoky City” cleared as manufacturers switched from coal.
+The skies above “Smoky City” cleared when manufacturers used natural gas instead of coal.

 In 1878, the Haymaker brothers discovered a Pennsylvania natural gas field near Pittsburgh – and laid the foundation for many modern petroleum companies.

 Like many young men of their time, Michael Haymaker and his younger brother Obediah had left their Westmoreland County farm to seek their fortunes in Pennsylvania’s booming petroleum industry.
 The brothers first found work as drillers for independent operator Israel Painter, who had brought in wells a few miles north of Oil City in Venango County – not far from Edwin L. Drake’s 1859 discovery less than 20 years earlier.